buildpacks/rfcs/text/0000-rfc-process.md

 ### What Types of Changes Require an RFC?

-Any "substantive" change to the project should require an RFC. substantive includes but is not limited to:
+Any "substantive" change to the project should require an RFC.
+Substantive includes but is not limited to:
 * changes to the specification.
 * the adoption, creation, or deprecation of a component (e.g. a new platform implementation, a new shared library, a new system buildpack).
 * new features (e.g. a new pack command, a new flag on an existing pack command, an addition to the buildpack API)